What we know about the massive staffing shortage that has caused 7 days of major delays at Newark Airport

 (CNN) — For years, the shortage of certified air traffic controllers in the US has led to flight disruptions and headaches for travelers across the country, most recently at busy Newark Liberty International Airport in New Jersey, where staffing issues have led to major delays for an unparalleled seventh day in a row.

-The Federal Aviation Administration on Sunday implemented a Ground Delay Program until midnight ET.
-Flights are being delayed an average of two hours and 13 minutes, according to an advisory from the FAA.
+The Federal Aviation Administration on Sunday implemented a Ground Delay Program and flights were delayed an average of almost four hours Sunday evening, according to an advisory from the FAA.

 The control facility responsible for traffic at Newark has been “chronically understaffed for years,” Kirby said in a Friday message addressing the delays.